 For Shogufa, Neki, Freshta, and Hanifa, summiting Noshaq would be the ultimate proof that they are stronger and more capable than society would have them believe.
 “Of course we will make it,” Shogufa said confidently a few days before the climb.

 First they have to get there.
 Marina and Danika Gilbert had been attempting to pull off the expedition for a few years, but it had to be postponed for a variety of reasons: because of safety issues, to fill gaps in training, or because Ascend hadn’t yet raised the tens of thousands of dollars needed to fund the monthlong undertaking.
 In July 2018, the project finally came together.
-(Gear was donated by Aclima, Marmot, and Scarpa, among others.)
+(Ascend funded the expedition through the support of private donors, the Danish Government, and two family foundations; American photographer Erin Trieb and I funded the film team with money from a Kickstarter campaign.
+Ascend and the film team shared in the costs of guide Emilie Drinkwater.
+Gear was donated by Aclima, Marmot, and Scarpa, among others.)

 Less than two weeks before the team was scheduled to leave for Noshaq, however, the expedition was nearly cancelled when Danika had to pull out.
 Her partner had been seriously injured while running in the Colorado mountains.
 Emilie stepped up and agreed to lead the team.

 Then, two days before everybody was scheduled to fly to Ishkashim, in the northern province of Badakhshan, where Noshaq is located, the expedition was challenged again.
 The Taliban had attacked the district of Zebak, near the mountain.
 Marina negotiated with the charter airline to reroute our plane to a safer village, located 13 hours by car from Qazi Deh, the hamlet where the trek to base camp would begin.